codr7/cidk/README.md

 (...
 1 2 3 4 5 2 3 4)
 ```

-Passing `T` starts at the beginning and/or copies to end.
+Passing `-1` starts at the beginning and copies to end.

 ```
   push 1 2 3;
-  cp T T;
+  cp -1 -1;

 (...
 1 2 3 1 2 3)
 ```